We Create Renewable Fuel from Wood Waste

 The Fischer–Tropsch Process

-The Fischer–Tropsch process was first demonstrated in Germany in the 1920s.
-It converts carbon monoxide and hydrogen into oils or fuels that can be substituted for petroleum products.
-The reaction uses a catalyst based on iron or cobalt and is fueled by the partial oxidation of coal or wood-based fuels such as ethanol, methanol, or syngas, typically coming from an adjacent gasifier.
-This process can produce “green diesel” or syngas, depending on the temperature and level of oxygen involved in the process.
+The Fischer–Tropsch process converts carbon monoxide and hydrogen into fuels that can be substituted for petroleum products.
+The reaction uses a catalyst, generally iron or cobalt, and is fueled by the partial oxidation of wood-based fuels such as syngas, coming from an adjacent gasifier.
+This process produces “green fuel”.

-The clean syngas leaving the gasification island is sent onto the FT synthesis island, where the clean shifted syngas is converted into primary products of wax, hydrocarbon condensate, tail gas, and reaction water.
+The clean syngas leaving the gasification island is sent to the FT synthesis island, where it’s converted into wax, hydrocarbon condensate, tail gas, and reaction water.
 The wax is sent on to an upgrading unit for hydrocracking in the presence of hydrogen, where it is chemically split into smaller molecular weight hydrocarbon liquids.
-A hydrogen recovery unit is used to extract the required quantity of hydrogen from the tail gas as shown, or alternatively from the feed syngas stream.
+A hydrogen recovery unit is used to extract the required quantity of hydrogen from the tail gas, or alternatively from the feed syngas stream.

-The reaction products, along with that from the upgrading section, are fractionated into the final products of diesel, naphtha, and other light ends, depending on the desired product mix.
-The production facility is supported by several utility plants, including the power train.
+The reaction products, along with those from the upgrading section, are fractionated into the final products of renewable diesel or sustainable aviation fuel, and naphtha.